johnatas-x/Jean-Piarre-Foucault/README.md

 ## Any other cool stuff? 🍿
 Sure.

 On the web container, zsh (with Oh My Zsh) is installed.
-So you can use it like `docker exec -it jean-piarre-foucault_php zsh`.
+So you can use it like `make zsh`.
 > [!NOTE]
 > For now my .zshrc is loaded with my theme and my aliases, but you will soon be able to configure yours!